alissatroiano/MS-1/README.md

 ### Project
 * This project was created as the Milestone 1 Project for [Code Institute's](https://codeinstitute.net) User Centric Front End Development portion of the Full Stack Software Development program.
 * The template used to create this project was provided by [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template).
+* The syntax for the overlay in the jumbotron image was inspired by [Code Institute's](https://codeinstitute.net) Bootstrap project, 'Whiskey Drop'.

 ### README
 * The format for this README file follows the format provided by [Code Institute](https://github.com/Code-Institute-Solutions/readme-template).
-* The deployment section of this README file was copied from [Medium](https://medium.com/@francoisromain/vps-deploy-with-git-fea605f1303b).
+* The deployment section of this README file was inspired by [Medium](https://medium.com/@francoisromain/vps-deploy-with-git-fea605f1303b).
-* The markdown written in the README was inspire by [Github Guides](https://guides.github.com/features/mastering-markdown/).
+* The markdown language used to write the README for this project was learned by the developer thanks to [Github Guides](https://guides.github.com/features/mastering-markdown/).